Alfred Hess: Career

 Hess was a shoe manufacturer in Erfurt, Thuringia.
 M & L Hess Schuhfabrik had four factories in Erfurt.
 He was keen on art and German expressionism.
 His portrait was made into a woodcut by Max Pechstein in 1919 when he was one of the artists who stayed at the Hess house.
 Hess made donations to local museums and his visitors' books were so lavishly decorated that illustrations were published as a book in 1957.
 Hess's factory was forcibly Aryanised under the Nazis.

 A memorial plaque for Alfred Hess has been erected at the Hess villa in Alfred-Hess-Straße, Erfurt; the street was named after him in 1992.

 Art collection

 With his wife Thekla (1884–1968), née Pauson, he had an art collection of around 4,000 works that contained important German Expressionist works.

 Hess was a philanthropist, donating numerous artworks to museums in Germany.
-Gifts included the Johannes Driesch (1901 - 1930) drawing, Familie und Liebespaar, and Lionel Feiniger's Viadukt to the Museum für Kunst und Heimatgeschichte in Erfurt.
-He also loaned artworks to museums, such as Landungssteg by Lionel Feiniger and Tänzerinnen by Erich Henkel.
+Gifts included the Johannes Driesch (1901 - 1930) drawing, Familie und Liebespaar, and Lyonel Feininger's Viadukt to the Museum für Kunst und Heimatgeschichte in Erfurt.
+He also loaned artworks to museums, such as Landungssteg by Lyonel Feininger and Tänzerinnen by Erich Henkel.
 These and other gifts and loans he made to museums were later seized by the Nazis, as were works from his private collection.
 Others were sold to finance the escape and survival of his family.